matt-ball/postman-local/README.md

 # Postman CLI

-A client to facilitate local development of scripts for Postman
+A client to facilitate local development of scripts for Postman.

 ## About